Guppy16/pico-dshot/README.md

 ## To Do

-- [ ] Update docs on uart.
-Add section in readme explaining how onewire uart telem works (i.e. sending in dshot, and how each esc is handled).
-Check [this](https://github.com/Guppy16/pico-tts/tree/telem-cmake).
+- [ ] Replace onewire telem with autotelemetry.
+Likely, the ESC can be reconfigured using some kind of passthrough.
+[Protocol discussion on Github issue](https://github.com/bitdump/BLHeli/issues/431).
+[GitHub issue with info on BlHel Suite](https://github.com/bitdump/BLHeli/issues/431).

+## Backlog

 - [ ] Attempt proper arm sequence

-## Backlog

 - [ ] Currently dma writes to a PWM slice counter compare.
 This slice corresponds to two channels, hence dma may overwrite another channel.
 Is there a way to validate this?
 Can we use smth similar to `hw_write_masked()` (in `pwm.h`)?
 - [ ] If composing a dshot pckt from cmd ever becomes the bottleneck, an alternative is to use a lookup table: address corresponds to 12 bit command (ignoring CRC), which maps to packets (an array of length 16, where each element is a 16 bit duty cycle).
 Memory usage: 2^12 address x (16 x 16 packet) = 2^20 bit word = 1 MB.
 This can be further compressed as the telemetry bit affects only the last two nibbles.
 Note: Pico flash = 2 MB.
 - [ ] Test dshot performance using 125 MHz and 120 MHz mcu clk.
 May need to play around with `vco` using `lib/extern/pico-sdk/src/rp2_common/hardware_clocks/scripts/vcocalc.py` to find valid sys clock frequencies.